Minding the gaps

 Blackjack

 This weapon has higher cost, weight, and minimum ST than brass knuckles, but offers nothing better than knucks (or a gauntleted punch, or a rock in hand, or a bunch of better options).
-It’s all-round inferior to a baton or short baton (and oddly requires greater ST than either).
+It’s all-round inferior to a baton or short baton (yet oddly requires greater ST than either).
 I’ll be suggesting something down the road.
 (See some initial ideas here.)

 Baton and short staff